Skip to content

 Confidence

-High, Medium, or Low describes how much current role, availability, and box-score proof support the player call.
+High, Medium, or Low describes how much current role, availability, and box-score data support the player call.

 Needs 2 days

-The player has today's score, but the ledger needs one more dated score using the same formula before that row can become a verified riser or faller.
+The player has today's score, but the board needs one more dated score before that row can become a verified riser or faller.

 Quiet board

-The value ledger has prior scores, but no verified positive or negative movers met the threshold in the current refresh.
+The board has prior scores, but no verified positive or negative movers met the threshold in the current refresh.

 Up / Down / Flat

-Movement compared with the prior committed value-history tick using the same formula version.
+Movement compared with the prior day's value, scored the same way.

 League tier